-The principles applying to the composition of the Board were fulfilled well in the Board elected in 2016, except for the age distribution.
-The members represent diverse experience from managerial or Board duties in Finland and abroad.
-The members come from three countries and speak four different languages as their native tongue.
-Women represent 43 per cent of the Board members, which meets both the diversity target set by the Council of State in its resolution of 17 February 2015 and the target set by the Board of Directors.

-At the end of 2016, the term of all members had lasted less than five years.
-The median year of birth of the Board was 1958, and the age differential between the youngest and eldest member was 12 years.
-On 25
+The principles applying to the composition of the Board were fulfilled well in the Board elected in 2017.
+The members represent diverse experience from managerial and board duties in Finland and abroad.
+The members come from three countries and speak three different languages as their native tongue.
+Women represent 43 per cent of the Board members, which meets both the diversity target set by the Finnish Council of State in its resolution of 17 February 2015 and the target set by the company's Board of Directors.
+At the end of 2017, the term of all members had lasted less than six years.
+The median year of birth of the Board members is 1957 and the age differential between the youngest and eldest member is 34 years.